 - presentation of your adventures

 Whatever your approach to journaling, it all begins with developing a keen sense of awareness of the outside world around you.
-Add to that having good observation skills, selecting a methodology of recording, and systematically or creatively expressing yourself, and you can be a successful journalist.
+Add to that having good observation skills, selecting a recording methodology, and systematically or creatively expressing yourself, and you can be a successful journalist.

-I tend to reference specific details in my journals.
-I often include descriptions of location, landscape, views, weather, wildlife, and natural observations, as well as interesting events or exciting adventures.
-For my snowshoeing entries, I often include information about the snow, trails, and the specific snowshoes I am using on a given outing.
+I tend to reference specific details in my journals and often include descriptions of location, landscape, views, weather, wildlife, and natural observations, as well as interesting events or exciting adventures.
+I often include information about the snow, trails, and the specific snowshoes I am using on a given outing for my snowshoeing entries.

 Reference To Get Started

 Keeping a Nature Journal by Clare Walker Leslie and Charles E. Roth is a useful reference on journaling to get started.
 The authors define nature journaling as “the regular recording of observations, perception, and feelings about the natural world around you.”